melezhik/Sparrow6/documentation/development.md

 (*) You need to use  `from sparrow6lib import *` to import `task_var` function.

-In Bash you can use alternative notation to access sub task parameters:
+In Bash you can use alternative notation to access subtask parameters:

     tasks/hello-world/task.bash